samailayusuf/Node-Mongo-CRUD-Backend/README.md

 # Node-Mongo-CRUD-Backend
 A Node/Express CRUD operations on a Mongodb Database.
-With User authentication (using JSON web token and bcrypt)...  {I did this after learning Node/Express/Mongo on Openclassroom}
+With User authentication (using JSON web token and bcrypt)...
+Image upload with multer

 ## How to use
 -> Clone repo`